boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 The blue and red squares are some visualization of the CSI:FingerID predictions and scoring.
-All blue squares represent molecular structures that are found in the candidate structure and are predicted by CSI:FingerID to be present in the measured compound.
+All blue squares represent molecular structures that are found in the candidate structure and are predicted by CSI:FingerID to be present in the measured feature.
 The more intense the color of the square the higher is the predicted probability for the presence of this substructure.
 The larger the square the more reliable is the predictor.
 The red squares, however, represent structures that